Yuhyeon0516/Apple-Frameworks/README.md

 - AppleFramework_Modality :
-In connection with Modality & Safari, it has been changed to display the framework information when the framework is touched.
+In connection with Modality & Safari, it has been changed to display the framework information when the framework touched.

 AppleFramework Modality Video